-Tip = Left channel Ring = Right channel Sleeve = Common ground with some headphones.
+Tip = Left channel Ring = Right channel Sleeve = Common ground

+WARNING: The headphone amp is loud and can cause permanent hearing damage.
+Even intermediate levels may be painfully loud with some headphones.
 BE CAREFUL!
 Always turn the phones level control all the way down before connecting headphones or pressing a solo switch, or doing anything new that may affect the headphone volume.
 Then turn it up slowly as you listen carefully.